emren/food_delivery_app/README.md

 This performance edge comes from the fact that unlike React, Flutter compiles into native code.
 React uses bridge to native code.
 Also Flutter uses Skia Graphics Library which gives 60 frames per second therefore Flutter UI is very fast and smooth.
+Both React and Flutter have hotreload ability which increases productivity.

 Flutter vs React:
 The papers below linked find very close performances and no significant difference between Flutter and React.